Generalized improper integral definition for infinite limit: Introduction and definition

+in which case (\ref{D05}) is required explicitly, hence its inclusion above.
+As will be shown later, for any termination function satisfying (\ref{D04b}), a termination function satisfying (\ref{D04a}) may be constructed, so the stricter requirement (\ref{D04a}) is not a burden.
+I use the requirement (\ref{D04a}) instead of (\ref{D04b}) here because the following development is easier.

-Implicit in the requirements of (\ref{D02}) through (\ref{D05}), is that $z(x)$ is not a function of $b$.
+Implicit in the requirements of (\ref{D03}) through (\ref{D05}), is that $z(x)$ is not a function of $b$.
 If $z(x)$ were allowed to vary with $b$ in an arbitrary fashion, for some integrals (where conventional integration fails), one could carefully choose $z(x,b)$ to cause the limit in (\ref{D01}) to be any desired value.
-Not all forms of variation of termination functions WRT $b$ will necessarily be a problem, and some restricted forms of variation WRT $b$ may allow us to expand the domain of integrable functions.
+Not all forms of variation of termination functions WRT $b$ will necessarily be a problem, and it is possible some restricted forms of variation WRT $b$ may allow us to expand the domain of integrable functions.

-The condition (\ref{D02}) is likewise perhaps not necessary, but makes some of the ensuing development simpler.
-The condition (\ref{D04}) also is not strictly necessary.
-A less restrictive condition, $z(x) \rightarrow 0$ as $x \rightarrow \infty$, coupled with the integral of $z'(x)$ being absolutely convergent, is sufficient for the developments here.
-For this paper, however, we will proceed using the conditions (\ref{D02}) through (\ref{D05}), and require termination functions have no variation WRT $b$.
-Expanding the allowable set of termination functions is a subject for future research.
+The condition (\ref{D04}) may also be more strict than necessary.
+A less restrictive condition, perhaps $z(x) \rightarrow 0$ as $x \rightarrow \infty$, coupled with the integral of $z'(x)$ being absolutely convergent, may be sufficient for the developments here.
+A looser condition such as that may result in the ability to integrate additional integrals.

+Investigation into less restrictive conditions on termination functions which maintain the desirable properties of the new definition, but which expand the allowable set of integrable functions, is a subject for future research.
+For this paper we will proceed using the conditions (\ref{D03}) through (\ref{D05}), and require termination functions have no variation WRT $b$.

 The definition in (\ref{D01}) can be manipulated into a more useful form.
 Beginning with (\ref{D01}),

 where

 Using integration by parts,